MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-overview.md

   - admin
 ---

-# Introduction to the Power Automate Hosted RPA
+# Introduction to the Power Automate hosted RPA

 Microsoft Power Automate supports two hosted RPA scenarios that provide developers and Center of Excellence admins a simple way to set up and scale automations: